powerline/powerline/docs/source/troubleshooting.rst

 Powerline loses color after editing vimrc
 -----------------------------------------

-If your vimrc has something like
+If your vimrc is using buffer events with autocmd:

 .. code-block:: vim

     autocmd!
 BufWritePost vimrc :source ~/.vimrc

-to automatically source vimrc after saving it you must then add ``nested`` after pattern (``vimrc`` in this case):
+then to automatically source vimrc after saving it you must add ``nested`` after pattern (``vimrc`` in this case):

 .. code-block:: vim